adrelanos/aeternity-wiki/Understanding-Aeternity.md

 # How does Aeternity work?
 (Highlevel, also describe the proof system, state channels):
 # What are AE Tokens and how are they used consumed?

+The Aeternity tokens will be used to pay for resources consumed through the platform, as well as "gas" used to power applications built on top of it.

+All Aeternity tokens will be distributed via the genesis block through an Ethereum Smart contract.

 # How can Aeternity be used?
 Examples / Use Cases (Get creative mind juices flowing)
 # Purchasing and acquiring Aeternity: